bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 As your game develops further, you might find that there are cases where you want a relationship between an `Entity` and _itself_.
 Maybe your game is inspired by JRPGs and you want to include the player's character in a custom `Party` relationship collection, or perhaps the enemy boss should include themselves in a `EnemyCombatants` relationship collection.
-However you wish to implement it, including an `Entity` in a relationship collection that the same `Entity` owns can potentially help simplify the logic required to build your game.
+However, you wish to implement it, including an `Entity` in a relationship collection that the same `Entity` owns can potentially help simplify the logic required to build your game.

 However, Bevy does not allow this by default: attempting to create a relationship between an `Entity` and itself will simply remove the relationship component from the `Entity` and a warning will be logged.
 To get around the default behavior, we have to include the `allow_self_referential` attribute when defining our relationship struct: